mantczakaus/ont_amplicon/README.md

 The user can leave comments pertaining to the consensus section of the sample in the **Analyst evaluation** comments section.
 Final edited consensuses can be pasted here too.

 Once the results have been reviewed and all comments recorded, the report can be saved uisng the **Save report** tab at the right hand side of the report.
+Please note that to keep the report file size suitable for email, the link to the BAM file will become inactive once the report is saved.

 ## Authors
 Marie-Emilie Gauthier gauthiem@qut.edu.au